 Wing walking can be crucial to airtanker base safety when the Fixed Wing Parking Tender (FWPT) cannot see or judge the distances between the aircraft being parked and any obstacle nearby.
-Wing walkers add assurance to pilots as they taxi into parking areas that they have proper wing clearance to advance.
+Wing walkers add assurance to pilots as they taxi into parking areas, ensuring proper wing clearance to advance.

 Discuss the following items before deploying personnel in this function.